 Technically a judge should not be allowed to deny your claim for Social Security Disability benefits due to a personality conflict, but it may happen.
-You do not have to be the judge's best friend, but being rude to the judge is not going to help you win your case.
 Make sure you treat the administrative law judge with the respect that he or she deserves.

 Listen to Your Lawyer

 Hopefully you will be working with a disability attorney who will be representing you in your Social Security Disability claim.
 Your attorney should have prepared you for your disability hearing and the type of questions you will be asked in court.